 Display an analysis result (e.g. Mx') and one of its derivatives in design (e.g. Required reinforcement, bottom, x') in the same section positions.
 Select the first result type with "Sections" display option, and define sections with their start and end points.
-Choosing the next result (e.g. Rqd.
-Reinforcement, e.g. Rqd.
-Reinforcement, the same section position and explanation of the section position and end points.
+Choosing the next result (e.g. Rad.
+Reinforcement, bottom, x') with W will be displayed in the same positions.